Chssam/pixel_maper/pxls-placemaper/README.md

 - V0.2.0 - slower 20s than V0.1.1
 - V0.3.0 - All items from [Pxls Items](https://pxls.space/extra)
 - V0.3.0 - Same process time as V0.1.1
-- V0.3.1 - Image Name Lookup Changes
+- V0.Latest - Image Name Lookup Changes

-Suggest to use the latest, got more features and balance.
+Suggest to use the latest, got more features and bug fixes.

+Additional:
+- Only tested or after C71
+- Somehow C74 logs String Broken

 Futures (Maybe):
 ```